sylvainjule/kirby-matomo/README.md

 #### 3.9. `setDoNotTrack`

-If you want to add the `_paq.push(["setDoNotTrack", true])` option in your traching code, set this option to `true`.
+If you want to add the `_paq.push(["setDoNotTrack", true])` option in your tracking code, set this option to `true`.
 You can read more about this setting in the [Matomo FAQ](https://matomo.org/faq/general/configure-privacy-settings-in-matomo/#step-4-respect-donottrack-preference).

 ```php
 'sylvainjule.matomo.setDoNotTrack' => false